 Website Legal Obligations of a Business

-A final area for legal obligations and compliance that must be considered by anyone operating a business in the UK are the legal requirements for a website.
+A final area for compliance that must be considered is the legal requirements of a business website in the UK.

-There are a number of pieces of legislation that set out requirements that must be complied with if your business has a website.
+There are several pieces of legislation setting requirements that a business with a website must comply with.
 The compliance requirements are set out in detail in our guide to website legal requirements.

 Legal Obligations of A Business

-By making sure that you consider the legal obligations of a business you will ensure that your business is not exposed to fines and penalties.
+By ensuring you consider the obligations of a business, you will protect your business from fines.
+Business insurance will not cover such fines.
 Good compliance is a key part of running a successful business.